LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-10-21-gpu-containers-as-a-service.md

 ## Aside about KMDs and NVIDIA GPU Operator

 Recall our discussion on Kernel Mode Drivers: the host operating system itself cannot use vulnerability-prone KMDs.
 This means that NVIDIA drivers, which speak directly to the GPUs over PCIe, cannot be installed on the host.
-The guest Virtual Machine must be the one to host the Nvidia KMDs.
+The guest Virtual Machine must be the one to host the NVIDIA KMDs.
 This complicates our k8s install quite substantially because it means we cannot use the niceties of the [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/index.html) that do various useful things like announcing GPUs to Kubernetes, managing firmware versions, publishing DCGM metrics, establishing RDMA transactions etc. This means that without custom work, Kubernetes will be completely blind to the presence of these GPUs.[^3]

 ## CDI Device Plugin